 For phytoplankton, or sestonic algae, the percentage of streams in poor condition across study years varies from nearly 20% (2008-2009) to nearly 30% from 2010-2011.
 The percent in good condition is approximately 55% for all study periods.
 Conversely, stream size varies significantly for poor and good condition.
 Approximately 60% of large river miles are in poor condition as compared less than 10% of small river miles.
-Conversely, less than 20% of large river miles are in good condition.
+Conversely, less than 20% of large river miles are in good condition for sestonic algae, while nearly 70% of small river miles are considered in good condition.